Four sites, two ships and one Hull, making maritime matter.

 As a major scheme in the heart of Hull city centre, the project is born out of the success and aspiration which was embedded in Hull during 2017, the start of its tenure as UK City of Culture.
 It will build on the benefits that City of Culture brought, confirming continued regeneration and investment and creating a world-class visitor attraction of the future.

-Presented across three important sites and two historic vessels, each housing significant collections, they comprise some of Hull’s most precious heritage and together tell stories of invention and ingenuity, perseverance and endurance, triumph and disaster.
+Presented across four important sites and two historic vessels, each housing significant collections, they comprise some of Hull’s most precious heritage and together tell stories of invention and ingenuity, perseverance and endurance, triumph and disaster.

 As well as securing the future of Hull’s historic assets for us all, the project will also regenerate and re-connect the heart of the Hull to its historic waterfront, the place where the city’s maritime history began.